 $var (or “casts it to an int” in more type-safe programming parlance).
 If

 intval() is a great way to get a “safe” number from a request parameter.
-Safe in the sense that the value should either be 0 or an integer representable by the platform running.
+Safe in the sense that the value should either be 0 or an integer representable on the platform.
 Pesky characters like apostrophes or angle brackets that show up in injection attacks will disappear – at least, they should.

-The problem is that you must be careful if you commingle usage of the newly cast integer value with the raw
+The problem is that you must be careful if you commingle the newly cast integer value with the raw

 $var that went into the function.
 Otherwise, you may end up with an HTML injection vuln – and some moments of confusion in finding the problem in the first place.